 Home

-Short Biography Permalink
+Short Biography

-I am currently working as a Research Fellow at University College London, an Affiliated Researcher at the University of Cambridge, and as a Senior Researcher at the Research Institute for Labour and Social Affairs (RILSA).
+I am currently working as a Research Fellow at University College London (UCL) and a Research Affiliate at University of Cambridge.
 My current research at UCL focuses on the distributional impacts of the net-zero transition on electricity consumers in the UK.
-At the University of Cambridge, I examine the drivers of productivity in key sectors of the UK economy and the role of digitisation.
-My research at RILSA focuses on energy economics, labour economics, and macroeconomic analysis of the Czech labour market, in cooperation with the Czech Ministry of Labour.
+At University of Cambridge, I examine the drivers of productivity in key sectors of the UK economy and the role of digitalisation.

 I hold a PhD in Economics from the University of Surrey and my thesis focused on the demand and pricing aspects of clean and conventional automobiles in the United Kingdom.
 I received my MSc in International Economics, Finance, and Development, and BSc in Economics and Finance from the University of Surrey.